Closure of The Nancy Salmon Trust

 When Nancy died I hoped we would raise perhaps £1000 to train one healthcare professional it but to our amazement and through the enormous generosity of Nancy’s friends, patients and others we were actually able to achieve so much more and the trustees are so very grateful.
 Once again, I thank you all so very much.

 Chris Salmon, Chairman of Trustees

-With extreme sadness we have to announce the loss in July of Jean Salmon, Nancy’s and Nicola's mother and Chris’ wife, and the Trust will miss her valuable contributions that marked her time as a trustee over the last 8½ years.
-Jean was diagnosed with ovarian cancer in December 2013 and with the support of her family, many friends and the wonderful Churchill Hospital in Oxford she battled on with enormous fortitiude and a wholly positive outlook on her life.
+With extreme sadness we have to announce the loss of Jean Salmon, Nancy’s and Nicola's mother and Chris’ wife, and the Trust will miss her valuable contributions that marked her time as a trustee over the last 8½ years.
+Jean was diagnosed with ovarian cancer in December 2013 and with the support of her family, many friends and the wonderful Churchill Hospital in Oxford she battled on with enormous fortitude and a wholly positive outlook on her life.
 Jean died on the 16th July 2017.